Nigerien crisis (2023–2024): France

+The French Ministry of Foreign Affairs continually supported the ECOWAS decision to threaten the new military regime with the use of force and impose sanctions on Niger following the coup.
+Relations between France and Niger declined following the coup, and Nigerien coup leaders became skeptical that French troops were going to take military action in Niger.
+Following several accusations from Niger's military government, the French troops began to withdraw from Niger following an announcement on 4 September 2023, and fully withdrew by 22 December 2023.

 On 20 June 2024, the junta rescinded the operating licence of the French nuclear energy firm Orano for its uranium mine in Imouraren.
 On 20 June 2025, Niger announced its plan to nationalize SOMAIR, a unit of the French uranium company Orano.
 Orano, which is 90% owned by France, holds a 63% stake in Somair.
 All remaining interest in Somair is owned by Niger's state-run Sopamin.

 United States

 As of 2023 there were about 1,100 US troops in Niger, operating from Air Base 101 in Niamey as well as Niger Air Base 201, which was built near Agadez to fly drones at a cost of over $100 million.

 On 13 March 2024, Niger revoked a military accord with the United States which allowed US military personnel to operate on its soil.
 The announcement came after a visit by US Assistant Secretary of State for African Affairs Molly Phee and commander of United States Africa Command General Michael Langley.
 On 13 April, demonstrations were held in Niamey demanding the withdrawal of US forces.
 On 19 April, the US Department of State stated that the US had agreed to withdraw its forces from Niger following meeting between Prime Minister Zeine and officials in Washington DC.
 However a week later, Vice Chairman of the Joint Chiefs of Staff, Admiral Christopher Grady, said that negotiations were still underway and that no final decision had yet been reached on the status of US forces there.

 On 19 May 2024, the governments of Niger and the United States announced that they had reached an agreement to withdraw all US troops from the country by 15 September 2024.
 The US subsequently began withdrawing its military forces from Niger.
 US troops completed their withdrawal from Air Base 101 on 7 July, and Air Base 201 on 5 August.
 On 16 September, the US military announced that they had completed their withdrawal from Niger.